MicrosoftDocs/architecture-center/docs/serverless-quest/technical-training.md

 ## Technical workshops

-The [Microsoft Cloud Workshop (MCW)](https://microsoftcloudworkshop.com/) program provides workshops you can host to foster cloud learning and adoption.
-Each workshop includes presentation decks, trainer and student guides, and hands-on lab guides.
-Contribute your own content and feedback to add to a robust database of training guides for deploying advanced Azure workloads on the Microsoft Cloud Platform.

-Workshops related to application development workloads include:

-- [Serverless APIs in Azure](https://github.com/Azure-Samples/Serverless-APIs).
-Set of entry-level exercises, which cover the basics of building and managing serverless APIs in Microsoft Azure - with Azure Functions, Azure API Management, and Azure Application Insights.
+The [Serverless APIs in Azure workshop](https://github.com/Azure-Samples/Serverless-APIs) is for application development workloads.
+It includes a set of entry-level exercises, which cover the basics of building and managing serverless APIs in Microsoft Azure by using Azure Functions, Azure API Management, and Application Insights.

 ## Instructor-led training